mikeal/ZDAG/SPEC.md

 by using typed collections.
 Similarly we save a typing byte on map keys by only allowing one map key type (existing IPLD_DATA_MODEL constraint).
-When you add it all up, we can almost always build this table for free compared to other formats that would inline these values rather than creating the compression table.
+When you add it all up, we can almost always build this table for free when compared to other formats that would inline these values rather than creating the compression table.

-So developers can safely assume that ZDAG will give them a compression gain even when working with arbitrary JSON data.
+So developers can reasonably assume that ZDAG will give them a compression gain even when working with arbitrary JSON data.
 In practice, a lot of this data contains duplicate map keys and other common patterns where we show bigger gains.
 Unless you craft data with the specific intention